utz82/ZX-Spectrum-1-Bit-Routines/tritonefx/readme.txt

   data.
 I believe they are no longer needed, given the added functionality.

-Unfortunately there is currently no editor available for this routine, and it would be too complex to simulate it via an XM template.
+Unfortunately there is currently no editor available for this routine, and it would be too complex to simulate via an XM template.
 So, for the time being, the only option is to code the music by hand, in asm.